 Financial close reached in July 2016.
 Construction underway on all four sites with the schools scheduled to be completed in 2018.

-Grangegorman PPP Description
+DIT Campus at Grangegorman PPP

 The development of two quad buildings at the new DIT Campus in Grangegorman, providing 10,000 student places in applied arts, sciences and engineering.